 Ingredients

-- 2 cups rice (ex. white, brown - whatever rice you prefer)
+- 2 cups rice ex. white, brown - whatever rice you prefer

 - 2 tablespoons sesame oil

-- 2-3 garlic cloves, minced
+- 2-3 cloves garlic minced

-- 1 tablespoon of ginger
+- 1 tablespoon ginger grated

-- 1 red bell pepper, sliced
+- 1 red bell pepper sliced

-- 1 8-ounce bag of coleslaw mix
+- 1 8 ounce bag coleslaw mix

 - ¼ cup soy sauce

-- 2 tablespoons of hoisin sauce
+- 2 tablespoons hoisin sauce

 - 1 tablespoon rice vinegar

-- 1 teaspoon sriracha (optional)
+- 1 teaspoon sriracha optional

-- ½ cup green onions, sliced
+- ½ cup green onions sliced

 - toasted sesame seeds or salted peanuts for garnish